 Stacks Image 1722

-Breast goblets - low lead crystal with silver decoration (Sold)
+Breast goblets - low lead crystal with silver decoration (Collection, Imagine Museum, Florida)

 Stacks Image 1714